 How expensive is it to go to the Maldives

-The Maldives is quite an expensive country but the good news is that in the last few years more accommodations for budget travelers were built.
+The Maldives is quite expensive, but the good news is that they have built more accommodations for budget travelers in recent years.

-In general, a 10 days holiday to the Maldives on an island resort will cost you around 4000-5000 USD for 2 people ( all-inclusive and transportation included), but the prices might easily rise up to more than 10.000 USD if you are looking for luxury villas and royal treatments.
+In general, a 10 days holiday on an island resort will cost you around 4000-5000 USD for 2 people ( all-inclusive and transportation included), but the prices might easily rise up to more than 10.000 USD if you are looking for luxury villas and royal treatments.

 In the Central Maldives, especially in the Male region and Kaafu Atoll, there are quite a few guesthouses and hotels especially designated for those looking to spend less but enjoy the beauty of these islands.